hao3k/SC1015-Project/README.md

 --------------------------------------------------------------------------------------------------------------
 From our analysis, we have two major insights.
 1. A bigger screen size and battery is positively correlated with a higher star rating.
 This might be because a bigger screen enables the user to have more things displayed at the same time, and the battery allow loger usage which helps to improve the user's productivity, thus placing it at a higher demand and rating.
-2. higher sale price seems to result in a better rating, which might be due to the user perceiving a higher sale price as a margin for better quality, thus causing people to pursue a higher priced phone.
+2. Higher sale price seems to result in a better rating, which might be due to the user perceiving a higher sale price as a margin for better quality, thus causing people to pursue a higher priced phone.

 --------------------------------------------------------------------------------------------------------------